Best buy-to-let mortgage rates – December 2024

 How to find the best buy-to-let mortgage

 The optimum buy-to-let mortgage is going to be dependent on your particular circumstances.
-Below we have outlined the best buy-to-let mortgages currently available in the UK, taking into consideration the initial interest rate, the lender fee and the standard variable rate (SVR) that you will revert to at the end of your buy-to-let mortgage deal.
+Below we have outlined the best buy-to-let mortgage rates currently available in the UK, taking into consideration the initial interest rate, the lender fee and the standard variable rate (SVR) that you will revert to at the end of your buy-to-let mortgage deal.
 The initial interest rate is usually payable for a specific number of years which is the mortgage deal term and most borrowers switch to another mortgage deal once this term expires.
 If you do not switch your buy-to-let mortgage deal at the end of the mortgage deal term then you will start paying interest based on the standard variable rate (SVR) charged by your mortgage lender.

 These deals from across the market illustrate the typical best buy-to-let mortgage deals based on a property price of £350,000 where the mortgage is taken over 25 years.
 We detail the most competitive buy-to-let deals based on 80%, 70% and 60% loan-to-value (LTV) to provide the best rates on varying levels of deposit.